Mythopoeic Awards: Mythopoeic Fantasy Awards

 In the following tables, the years correspond to the date of the ceremony, rather than when the novel was first published.
 Each year links to the corresponding "year in literature".
-Entries with a blue background and an asterisk (*) next to the writer's name have won the award; those with a white background are the other nominees on the shortlist.
+Entries with a yellow background and an asterisk (*) next to the writer's name have won the award; those with a pale grey background are the other nominees on the shortlist.